vchan14/lists/README.md

 # Nuxt Template:
 A minimal template that allows use to quickly build different pages.
-Belows are the technologies used in this template:
+Below are the technologies used in this template:

 - Nuxt UI
 - Tailwind CSS